haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/basics/basics_docroot.md

   - Setup
 ---

 The web server document root (often referred to as the _docroot_) is where you put all the files your website needs to function.
-You can use your web server's default docroot or [modify it to enhance security]({{ page.baseurl }}/install-gde/tutorials/change-docroot-to-pub.html).
-For example, you should restrict browser access to Magento-specific files after installation.
+You can use your web server's default docroot or [modify it to enhance security]({{ page.baseurl }}/install-gde/tutorials/change-docroot-to-pub.html). 例如， you should restrict browser access to Magento-specific files after installation.

 The path to your web server's default docroot varies depending on the following: